My Pool Day Essentials

 Essentials For YOU

-This is a big one, because sometimes when you pack for your kids, you forget yourself.
+This is a big one because sometimes, when you pack for your kids, you forget yourself.
 Raise your hand if you’ve made sure your kids had everything they need but then forgot an essential toiletry for yourself after swimming!
-I like to keep a small bag of deodorant, brush, detangler, face wash, and a change of dry clothes.
+I like to keep a small bag of deodorant, a brush, a detangler, face wash, and a change of dry clothes.
 Sometimes we swim and then go somewhere to eat, so make sure you have a bag of items YOU need.